SCENE I – IN THE WOODS

-(Baby Frog plays and jumps in around the trees in the woods.
+(Baby Frog plays and jumps in around the trees.
 He sees a snake)

 (Baby Frog hops.
-The Baby Snake looks at the frog and they hop together)
+Baby Snake looks at the frog and they hop together)

 (Baby Snake teaches Baby Frog how to climb trees)

-Baby Frog: You too!..
-Oh, and thanks for teaching me how to climb up trees!
+BABY FROG: You too!.
+Thanks for teaching me how to climb up trees!.

-Baby Snake: And thank you for teaching me how to hop!… See you tomorrow!
+BABY SNAKE: Thank you for teaching me how to hop!.
+See you tomorrow!